onflow/sc-eng-gaming/README.md

 2. alters the `BasicWinLoss` metadata of the `NFT` in `winLossRecords` based on the outcome
 3. returns the escrowed `NFT`s to the respective `Receiver`s

+Also know that a `Match` can be played in single-player mode.
+In this case, a player escrows their NFT and submits their move as usual.
+Once they submit their move, they must then call the `submitAutomatedPlayerMove()` contract method in a separate transaction.
+This is enforced by block height difference between move submissions - not an ideal solution.
+We enforce separate transaction because the automated player's move is generated using `unsafeRandom()` which can be gamed.
+For example, I could submit my move as rock and set a post condition that the generated move is scissors, allowing me to ensure my win.
+An oracle or a safer randomness API implemented into Flow and Cadence can and will at some point solve this problem, removing the need for these workarounds.

 >Note that a `Match` can only be utilized once.

 Taking a look at the contract, you'll see that the core logic of Rock, Paper, Scissors is exposed in the contract function `determineRockPaperScissorsWinner()`.
-This was done intentionally in hopes that the core logic could be used in other variations.
+This was done in hopes that the core logic could be used in other variations.
 You could imagine another contract that defines a `Match` resource using other `NFT`s or that combines logic of a hypothetical tic-tac-toe game or that runs for multiple rounds and requires a buy-in from players which goes to the winner.
 Again, this is designed to be built on by the Flow community, so have fun with it and make building the game part of the fun!

+#### **`RPSBasicWinLossRetriever`**
+The `BasicWinLossRetriever` attachment effectively serves as a pointer to the game which its `gameContractInfo`, allowing the game to define the access and conditions under which the metadata could be altered while still retrieving the data from the NFT it's attached to.

+The simplest way to explain the storage patern of an `NFT`'s win/loss data is that the `NFT`'s `BasicWinLoss` is stored on the relevant game contract while the `NFT` stores a retriever that can access and return its `BasicWinLoss` record within that game.

+#### `RPSAssignedMoves`
+To model how a game might provide moves for gameplay, we've created the `RPSAssignedMoves` resource.
+This resource is attached to escrowed NFTs and seeded with your standard moves for Rock, Paper, Scissors.
+Other games might add and remove available moves throughout gameplay and validate whether a submitted move is valid given the player's escrowed NFT.
+For example, maybe my `AssignedMoves` resource represents a deck of single use cards from which a card is removed when it's played.
+Alternatively, I might have a fighter that loses the ability to play moves as their health declines.
+Again, the focus here is demonstrating the definition of a resource that is given to a player, but that containing attributes that only game logic can alter.

 #### ***Considerations***